2018-19 The Abbasi Program Graduate Student Grants for the Study of Islam and Muslim Societies

 Proposals should be related to advanced work connected to the thesis/dissertation topic or exploration of an area that may lead to the thesis/dissertation.

+Contact Associate Director if you have questions about your project eligibility.
 The grant projects can be conducted in the United States or abroad in accordance with Stanford University’s International Travel Policy.

-According to Stanford University’s International Travel policy for gradiate students, Stanford University strongly recommends against, but does not prohibit, travel to countries where a U.S. State Department Travel Warning has been issued or where there is other reliable information of significant health or safety risks.
+According to Stanford University’s International Travel policy for graduate students, Stanford University strongly recommends against, but does not prohibit, travel to countries where a U.S. State Department Travel Warning has been issued or where there is other reliable information of significant health or safety risks.
 The final decision is up to the individual making the trip, and the University reserves the right to require the execution of an appropriate release or waiver before permitting such travel.
 Please click here for Stanford University’s International Travel Policy and here for a list of current travel warnings.

 The grant may be used for travel, lodging, and living costs associated with off-campus research or training; the purchase of research materials; research-related services (e.g. duplication costs, production of questionnaires/surveys, human subject costs, data entry, transcribing interviews, running focus groups); and costs associated with training (e.g. tuition, registration fees, tutoring costs).